BlinkTagInc/node-gtfs/README.md

 [More details on Service Alerts](https://gtfs.org/realtime/feed-entities/service-alerts/)

 Each alert has an `informed_entities` array containing all agencies, stops, routes, and trips the alert applies to.
-The `active_period` field is a JSON-serialised array of `{start, end}` Unix timestamp objects representing when the alert is active.
-The convenience fields `start_time` and `end_time` contain the start and end of the first active period (or `null` if none is set).
+The `active_period`, `communication_period`, and `impact_period` fields are JSON-serialized arrays of `{start, end}` Unix timestamp objects.
+The convenience fields `start_time` and `end_time` contain the start and end of the first legacy active period (or `null` if none is set).
+Multilingual URL and text values retain their complete translation arrays in the corresponding `*_translations` JSON fields while the existing text fields contain the first translation.
+Images and their localized variants are retained in the `image` JSON field.

 ```js
 import { getServiceAlerts } from 'gtfs';